 Cranberry Orange Bread is typically made during winter and it is associated with the colder weather and the Christmas holidays in December.
 The texture is more like a classic cake with velvety crumbs and has nothing to do with bread as such.

-Cranberry Bread just like Banana bread is technically a loaf cake that is made in a pound cake tin using classic cake ingredients such as butter, flour, egg, sugar.
+Cranberry Bread just like Banana bread is technically a loaf cake that is made in a pound cake tin using classic cake ingredients such as butter, flour, egg, and sugar.
 The technique is very similar to making Lemon Poundcake or Marble Loaf cake.
-What makes the Cranberry Orange bread recipe special is the addition of cranberries (fresh, frozen, or dried) and orange zest (both in the cake batter as well as in the glaze).
+What makes this recipe special is the addition of cranberries (fresh, frozen, or dried) and orange zest (both in the cake batter as well as in the glaze).

 🌟 Why this is the best recipe

-- It is super quick – I do not overcomplicate anything in this recipe!
-My Cranberry Orange Loaf cake recipe is not just easy, but quick as well, all you need to do is mix the ingredients, bake, and enjoy.
+- It is super quick – I do not overcomplicate anything in this recipe, it is a really quick bread recipe, all you need to do is mix the ingredients, bake, and enjoy.
 The recipe is the perfect choice if you want something quick and impressive that is ready in about 1-2 hours, most of it is waiting for either for the cake to bake or to chill

 - It is crazy delicious – I never compromise on taste!
 This cake is super moist, I am mean look at this crumb, it is crazy moist!
 Sweet Vanilla, orange, and sourish cranberry flavors perfectly bond together in the perfect velvety crumb, while the orange glaze and the candied fruits on top bring extra crunchiness.
 There is a good reason why I call it "The Best Cranberry Orange Bread recipe".
 Hands down better than Starbucks Cranberry Orange bread